dustinpfister/hexo_sitesource/source/_posts/phaser-graphics-polygon.md

 ptFormat2 = [[10,20],[25,-50]], // Array of arrays
 ptFormat3 = [10,20,25,-50];  // Formula (this is what we use in phaser)
 ```

+## Designing shapes in phaser

+So when it comes to making a shape in phaser I want to think in terms of of an array of numbers that are the x, and y values of each point.

 Well regardless of how you might think with this in phaser just a single linear array is used, so whenever you want to feed some points to a method like Graphics.drawPolygon this is the format the array of points should be in.